JTAytch/Food-sales-Predictions-and-EDA-Revisted/README.md

 # Food sales Predictions and EDA-Revisted.
+## "“Best Paper Towel in town or Best Paper Towel Around?”
 ## Discovering the relationship between various properties of a grocery store item and how well it sells.

 **Author**: J. Tulani Aytch